 - Combine cream cheese and butter with a mixer on medium speed until smooth and creamy.
 Mix in vanilla (or lemon juice and lemon zest if using).

-- Add in powdered sugar a bit at a time until fluffy.
+- Add in salt and powdered sugar a bit at a time, scraping the sides of the bowl as needed.
+Continue beating on medium speed until fluffy.
+Do not overmix.

 - Store up to 5 days in the refrigerator.